nxmyxxn/CS151-GroupUp/README.md

       -Edited the base personal schedule display made by Preethi to dislay time inputs previously saved by a user.
     - report
       -wrote the case diagram
+      -updated the specifics of the problem statement, existing applications, descriptions, and functionality.
   + Preethi
     - code
       -all main gui pages such as login/signup/dashboard/schedule.